Book of Common Prayer (Unitarian)

 Since the 18th century, there have been several editions of the Book of Common Prayer produced and revised for use by Unitarians.
-All versions descend from an unpublished manuscript of alterations to the Church of England's 1662 Book of Common Prayer originally produced by Samuel Clarke in 1724.
-Theophilus Lindsey of Essex Street Chapel in London and James Freeman of King's Chapel in Boston edited the liturgies further to produce their own prayer books that matched their theologies.
-These Unitarian forms influenced other prayer book revision efforts, including John Wesley's The Sunday Service of the Methodists and the compilation of the first prayer book for the Episcopal Church in the United States.
-The King's Chapel prayer book, currently in its ninth edition first published in 1986, continues to see use by the chapel's congregation.
+Several versions descend from an unpublished manuscript of alterations to the Church of England's 1662 Book of Common Prayer originally produced by English philosopher and clergyman Samuel Clarke in 1724, with descendant liturgical books remaining in use today.